EncinasBartos/TBarrier/Installation.md

 To install this repository you can download [TBarrier](https://github.com/EncinasBartos/TBarrier.git), unzip it, rename the resulting directory to `TBarrier` and move it to your development directory.

 ## Install Anaconda
 Next, you will need Python 3 and a bunch of Python libraries.
 The simplest way to install these is to [download and install Anaconda](https://www.anaconda.com/distribution/), which is a great cross-platform Python distribution for scientific computing.
-It comes bundled with many scientific libraries, including NumPy, Pandas, Matplotlib, Scikit-Learn and much more, so it's quite a large installation.
 If you prefer a lighter weight Anaconda distribution, you can [install Miniconda](https://docs.conda.io/en/latest/miniconda.html), which contains the bare minimum to run the `conda` packaging tool.
 You should install the latest version of Anaconda (or Miniconda) available.

 Once Anaconda (or Miniconda) is installed, run the following command to update the `conda` packaging tool to the latest version: